Old Bay Seasoning

 How to Make Old Bay Seasoning

-Making homemade spice blends is so easy!
+Making this homemade spice blend is so easy!
 Here’s how we do it:

 Round wooden dish with various spices on a tiled surface, including black pepper, oregano, ginger, paprika, sage, and anise.
 A measuring spoon and striped cloth are nearby.